Hereditary Transthyretin-Mediated (hATTR) Amyloidosis

 • Tegsedi is indicated for the treatment of the polyneuropathy of hereditary transthyretin-mediated amyloidosis in adults.

-Tegsedi carries a black box warning for risk of thrombocytopenia and glomerulonephritis.
+Tegsedi label includes a black box warning for risk of thrombocytopenia and glomerulonephritis.
 Tegsedi causes reductions in platelet count that may result in sudden and unpredictable thrombocytopenia, which can be life-threatening.
 One clinical trial patient died from intracranial hemorrhage.
 Tegsedi is contraindicated in patients with a platelet count below 100 x 109 /L. In addition, Tegsedi can cause glomerulonephritis that may require immunosuppressive treatment and may result in dialysis-dependent renal failure.
 One clinical trial patient who developed glomerulonephritis and did not receive immunosuppressive treatment remained dialysis-dependent.
 In clinical trials, cases of glomerulonephritis were accompanied by nephrotic syndrome, which can have manifestations of edema, hypercoagulability with venous or arterial thrombosis, and increased susceptibility to infection.
 Tegsedi should generally not be initiated in patients with urinary protein to creatinine ratio (UPCR) of 1000 mg/g or higher.
-Because of the risks of serious bleeding caused by severe thrombocytopenia and because of glomerulonephritis, both of which require frequent monitoring, Tegsedo is available only through a restricted distribution program under a Risk Evaluation and Mitigation Strategy (REMS) called the Tegsedi REMS Program (Sobi, 2022).
+Because of the risks of serious bleeding caused by severe thrombocytopenia and because of glomerulonephritis, both of which require frequent monitoring, Tegsedi is available only through a restricted distribution program under a Risk Evaluation and Mitigation Strategy (REMS) called the Tegsedi REMS Program.

 Tegsedi label carries warnings and precautions for stroke and cervicocephalic arterial dissection, inflammatory and immune effects, liver injury, hypersensitivity reactions, uninterpretable platelet counts, and reduced serum vitamin A levels.
 In clinical studies, 1 of 161 (0.6%) Tegsedi-treated patients experienced carotid artery dissection and stroke.
-These events occurred within 2 days of the first Tegsedi dose, a time when the patient also had symptoms of cytokine release (e.g., nausea, vomiting, muscular pain and weakness) and a high sensitivity creactive protein level greater than 100 mg/L. In clinical studies, serious inflammatory and immune adverse reactions occurred in Tegsedi-treated patients, including immune thrombocytopenia and glomerulonephritis, as well as a single case of antineutrophil cytoplasmic autoantibody (ANCA)-positive systemic vasculitis.
-In clinical studies, 8% of Tegsedi-treated patients had an increased alanine aminotransferase (ALT) at least 3 times the upper limit of normal (ULN), compared to 3% of patients on placebo; 3% of Tegsedi-treated patients had an ALT at least 8 times the ULN, compared to no patient on placebo.
+These events occurred within 2 days of the first Tegsedi dose, a time when the patient also had symptoms of cytokine release (e.g., nausea, vomiting, muscular pain and weakness) and a high sensitivity C-reactive protein level greater than 100 mg/L. In clinical studies, serious inflammatory and immune adverse reactions occurred in Tegsedi-treated patients, including immune thrombocytopenia and glomerulonephritis, as well as a single case of antineutrophil cytoplasmic autoantibody (ANCA)-positive systemic vasculitis.
+Additionally, in clinical studies, 8% of Tegsedi-treated patients had an increased alanine aminotransferase (ALT) at least 3 times the upper limit of normal (ULN), compared to 3% of patients on placebo; 3% of Tegsedi-treated patients had an ALT at least 8 times the ULN, compared to no patient on placebo.
 One clinical study patient experienced an increased ALT more than 30 times the ULN.
 After a course of corticosteroids and discontinuation of Tegsedi, the patient’s ALT returned to normal levels.
 Some patients had resolution of the liver laboratory abnormalities with continued use of Tegsedi.
 In clinical studies, demonstrated or possible cases of immune-mediated biliary disease occurred in Tegsedi-treated patients.
 There was a single case of autoimmune hepatitis with primary biliary cirrhosis in a patient with a family history of primary biliary cirrhosis, as well as a single case of biliary obstruction of unclear etiology.
 In a clinical study, cases of liver transplant rejection were reported 2-4 months after starting Tegsedi in patients whose liver allografts had previously been clinically stable (for over 10 years) prior to starting Tegsedi.
 In these cases, the patients clinically improved and transaminase levels normalized after glucocorticoid administration and cessation of Tegsedi.
 In clinical studies, 6 of 161 (4%) Tegsedi-treated patients stopped treatment because of a hypersensitivity reaction.
 Antibodies to Tegsedi were present when the reactions occurred.
 These reactions generally occurred within 2 hours of administration of Tegsedi and included headache, chest pain, hypertension, chills, flushing, dysphagia, palmar erythema, eosinophilia, involuntary choreaform movements, arthralgia, myalgia, and flu-like symptoms.
 In a clinical study, 23% of Tegsedi-treated patients had at least 1 uninterpretable platelet count caused by platelet clumping, compared to 13% of patients on placebo.
 In 2 cases of severe thrombocytopenia with platelet count below 25 x 109 /L, one of which resulted in death, clumped platelet samples caused a delay in diagnosis and treatment.
-Both subjects had tested positive for treatment-emergent anti-platelet IgG antibodies detected shortly before, or at the time of the severe reduction in platelet count (Sobi, 2022).
+Both subjects had tested positive for treatment-emergent anti-platelet IgG antibodies detected shortly before, or at the time of the severe reduction in platelet count.

 Tegsedi treatment leads to a decrease in serum vitamin A levels.
 Supplementation at the recommended daily allowance of vitamin A is advised for patients taking Tegsedi.
 Higher doses than the recommended daily allowance of vitamin A should not be given to try to achieve normal serum vitamin A levels during treatment with Tegsedi, as serum vitamin A levels do not reflect the total vitamin A in the body.